Discover Chicago’s Tranquil North Park Neighborhood: Urban Trails, Colleges, Etc.

 For my first visit, I decided to try their beef sukiyaki.
 It was a large bowl filled with tofu, meat, mushrooms, onions, cabbage, and clear noodles.
 All of those ingredients were stewed in a slightly sweet and savory broth.
 Before that dish came, I enjoyed a small salad with ginger dressing and a cup of miso soup.
 The main dish also came out with rice and fresh veggie sides.
 Needless to say, it was quite a feast!

 When I went to Midori, I was surprised by how many regulars were there.
-The staff seemed to know so many of the customers personally, and it’s easy to see why people keep going back.
+The staff seemed to know many of the customers personally, and it’s easy to see why people keep going back.
 The service at Midori is truly top notch, and their menu is pretty comprehensive.
 I’m looking forward to trying their sushi next time!

 Cozy Brunch Places